Merkel urges stronger EU budget powers ahead of summit

 Merkel also praised the efforts of struggling euro zone states to cut debt and deficits and improve competitiveness and said she had sensed a "strong desire for change" in Greece on her recent visit to Athens.

-But the chancellor said it was up to Spain to decide whether it should seek further aid from the euro zone after agreeing on a 100 billion euro program to recapitalize its banks.
+But the chancellor said it was up to Spain to decide whether it should seek further aid from the euro zone after agreeing on a 100 billion euro programme to recapitalise its banks.

 "It is Spain's decision alone whether and how much aid it needs on top of (the banking rescue) from the ESM," she said.